 Do I have chronic sinusitis?

 Sinusitis is many times an acute condition which can be treated with nasal saline rinses, antihistamines, and over the counter decongestants.
-However if the symptoms of sinusitis are lasting more than eight week or recur throughout the year, you may be experiencing chronic sinusitis.
+However if the symptoms of sinusitis last more than eight weeks or recur throughout the year, you may be experiencing chronic sinusitis.

 What are the symptoms of sinusitis?